Monorepos in JavaScript & TypeScript: A Practical Guide

 }

-}Each package extends it:
+}And each package extends it:

 // apps/web/tsconfig.json